yyzeng/ppInk/readme.md

 -   Edit:
-    Short click : modify text/number tool (text and font) *or* the color/pen width of a stroke Long click : edit default font (for the time of the session)
+    Short click : modify text/number tool (text and font) *or* the color/pen width of a stroke Long click : edit default font (for the time of the session) if some strokes are selected before short click, the pen/color dialog will open to modify all selected strokes at once.

+-   Lasso:
+    Allow selection of multiple stroke either with the lasso, or clicking on strokes (surrounded). left click for lasso/selection will add to selection, and right click will substract (for touchscreen, remember that longclick is engaging rightclick).\
+    Each time you click on lasso tool or use shortcut the selection is reset.
+    Once you have just added a stroke with the lasso, you can use undo to cancel this selection modification In lasso mode, the global length is reported in a tooltip.
+    After lasso selection, you can:
+    * engage Erase to delete selection
+    * engage move/copy to move/copy selection
+    * engage edit to modify color/line style/width of the selected strokes

 -   Pointer Mode (arrow cursor):
     Short click : engage Pointer Mode